rpominov/react-joyful-testing/README.md

 ### 3. Reduce stateful compoents testing to testing of pure* fucntions `events -> log`

 __*__ It accept bunch of not pure imperative functions as argumnets and call them internaly.
-So strictly speaking `eventsToLog()` is't pure, but it still shoud preserve referential transperency.
+So strictly speaking `eventsToLog()` isn't pure, but it still shoud preserve referential transperency — always return the same log for the same collection of events.
 You should be careful though, and don't leak the state from impure functions that you're passing (it isn't hard).

-Events is functions `({context, setProps, addToLog, log}) -> void`, and the _log_ contains the renderend elements dumped after each _event_ plus any custom entries added using `addToLog()`.
+_Events_ is functions `({context, setProps, addToLog, log}) -> void`, and the _log_ consists of the renderend elements dumped after each _event_ plus any custom entries added using `addToLog()`.
 Also we have some helpers for creating _events_ — `eventCreators`.

 The full signature of `eventsToLog` is: